Spin dependent analysis of homogeneous and inhomogeneous exciton decoherence in magnetic fields: Conclusions

 \section{Conclusions}

 A combined experimental and theoretical study was used to investigate exciton decoherence mechanisms in GaAs/AlGaAs multiple QWs.
-For temperatures below $50 \text{ K}$ and low optical power densities, the hot carrier relaxation is affected by band-gap fluctuations produced by roughness at the GaAs/AlGaAs interfaces.
+For temperatures below $40 \text{ K}$ and low optical power densities, the hot carrier relaxation is affected by band-gap fluctuations produced by roughness at the GaAs/AlGaAs interfaces.
 These fluctuations favor carrier-carrier interactions that stabilize the effective temperature.
-To further tune the coherence, a magnetic field was applied.
 The PL linewidth was used to characterize the exciton coherence.
 Both LA-phonon interaction and band-gap fluctuations affect this parameter at cryogenic temperatures.
 Our results demonstrate a strong modulation of these effects with temperature and optical excitation power that allowed the deconvolution of statistical contributions to the linewidth from actual decoherence mechanisms.

-At low optical power densities and lattice temperatures, the magnetic field unveiled additional scattering processes that modulate the coherence of the excitonic states.
-In this regime, the linewidth broadening as a function of the cyclotron energy reveals that the spin-flip scattering and short-range interactions become the main decoherence factors.
-The competition between these opposing contributions produces a dip in the FWHM as a function of the magnetic field, which is more pronounced for the $\sigma^{-}$ exciton population and points out to an enhanced coherence.
-Its position depends on the effective Landé $g$-factor and the momentum relaxation time, which also determines the coherence degree.
-Long momentum relaxation times induce deeper FWHM dips at lower magnetic fields that are a signature of enhanced coherence.
+To further tune the exciton coherence, a magnetic field was applied.
+At low optical power densities and lattice temperatures, observations with applied magnetic fields unveiled that spin-flip scattering and short-range interactions become the main decoherence factors responsible for the modulation of the excitonic spin-coherence.
+We were able to quantitatively evaluate the homogeneous and inhomogeneous contributions to the FWHM dependence with magnetic field.
+Results show that the homogeneous broadening results from short-range interactions and spin relaxation processes, while the inhomogeneous contribution depends on band-gap fluctuations.
+Although the latter is responsible for almost 90$\%$ of the FWHM we have demonstrated that it is the homogeneous fraction that induces the spin-asymmetry and most of the non-monotonic modulation with magnetic field.